Chart Color Schemes

 Educational outcomes in Fernvale fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 13.2%, significantly lower than Greater Brisbane's average of 30.5%.
-Bachelor degrees are the most common at 8.9%, followed by graduate diplomas (2.6%) and postgraduate qualifications (1.7%).
-Vocational credentials are prevalent, with 46.6% of residents aged 15+ holding such qualifications, including advanced diplomas (11.2%) and certificates (35.4%).
-Educational participation is high, with 32.4% of residents currently enrolled in formal education, comprising 14.8% in primary, 9.3% in secondary, and 3.0% in tertiary education.
+Bachelor degrees are the most prevalent at 8.9%, followed by graduate diplomas (2.6%) and postgraduate qualifications (1.7%).
+Vocational credentials are common, with 46.6% of residents aged 15+ holding them, including advanced diplomas (11.2%) and certificates (35.4%).
+Educational participation is high, with 32.4% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education